Personal Care Attendant Program in St John’s

 Would you love a career where you are responsible for providing care and companionship to people battling significant illnesses?
 Or where you are making a positive difference for persons with disabilities?
 If so, Eastern Academy’s Personal Care Attendant program in St John’s is the right fit for you.
 It will prepare you to become a Personal Care Attendant at Newfoundland and Labrador’s four regional health authorities and other privately owned and operated facilities.
 You can get in touch with our team if you wish to tour the campus or looking for more information about our programs.

 Request More Information Today

 Trying to decide if the Eastern Academy Personal Care Attendant Program in St. John’s is the right fit for you?
+These positions are currently in high demand across the country with highly competitive salaries.
 Contact us today to request more information.